rahmatnazali/spireslayer/readme.md

 - Go inside the game, pick your prefered character, then on the first encounter, choose `Save & Quit`
 - From the main menu (no need to close the game), just run `main.py` with the command `python3 main.py`
   - On each script run, the script will dump the original save data BEFORE any modification and save it inside `backups` folder.
 Just in case you messed up something, you can revert the save file
-- After that, click `Continue`, and enjoy!
+- Back to your game and click `Continue`.
+Enjoy!

 ![](assets/result-1.jpg)
 ![](assets/result-2.jpg)